EchoBox

 Precise Recording Stop

-Press C (PLAY) during recording to end it at exactly the right moment, rather than waiting for the 5-second silence timeout.
+Press (PLAY) during recording to end it at exactly the right moment, rather than waiting for the 5-second silence timeout.

 Building a Set List